stueynet/ripgord/README.md

-# ripgord
+# RipGord.com
-An open source tribute to Gord Downie
+## An open source tribute to Gord Downie

+This project is an open source website, where anyone can contribute pages.